swei5/michigan_notes/EECS-484/2 Entity-Relationship Model.md

 #### Adding Constraints
 An **arrow** indicates a **key constraint** on a relationship and an entity.
 - Many-to-many
-	- *Acts-in* is a many-to-many relationship as an actor can act in multiple movies and a movie can have multiple actors
+	- E.g. *Acts-in* is a many-to-many relationship as an actor can act in multiple movies and a movie can have multiple actors
 - One-to-many or many-to-one
-	- *Directed-by* is a many-to-1 relationship because a movie has at most 1 director
+	- E.g. *Directed-by* is a many-to-1 relationship because a movie has at most 1 director
 - One-to-one

 Lines indicate **participation constraints** between two entities.